 However, the Roman ruins within the fortress are among the more popular locations for medical students.
 It could be the layers of history and culture that still exist within those walls or the fact that the ruins serve as a bar nowadays.
 Aspiring doctors seem to appreciate both historic landmarks and good company.
-Besides, the fortress is right next to the University of Nis main campus.
-By the way, the school’s building is another architectural treasure and landmark of international significance, sitting on the river's north bank.
+Besides, the fortress is next to the University of Nis main campus.
+The school’s building is another architectural treasure and landmark of international significance, sitting on the river's north bank.

-While Nis has plenty of history and legends to offer, many students from abroad do appreciate the more modern trappings of culture, such as the local music scene.
+While Nis has plenty of history and legends, many students from abroad appreciate the more modern trappings of culture, such as the local music scene.
 The city is the birthplace and home of several successful Serbian bands of local and international fame, such as Eyot, Novembar, and Trivalia.
 Nis is also a host of the Nishville International Jazz Festival - an event of titanic cultural value.

 Another popular location in the city is the Tinkers’ Alley.
 It’s a historical location from the 18th century that originated as a place for tinkerers and other artisans.
 Now, it is renowned for its old buildings, cafes, and restaurants - an excellent place to start or finish a get-together with friends.
 You can enjoy the excellent Serbian cuisine here - a delicious mix of Mediterranean, Oriental, and Hungarian cuisines.

-The biggest one is right next to the university hospital, where medical students do their clinical hours.
-The Cair Park has a certain cosy feel that perfectly complements the academic life of aspiring doctors.
+The biggest one is the university hospital, where medical students do their clinical hours.
+The Cair Park has a cozy feel that perfectly complements the academic life of aspiring doctors.
 Moreover, the city is so safe that some students feel safe going through the parks at night on their way home.
 In fact, Nis is on par with Copenhagen in terms of safety, and the latter is the safest capital in Europe.